 When things feel uncertain, you can take peace in knowing your home is your safe space.
-You’re likely spending much more more time there nowadays.
+You’re likely spending more time there nowadays.
 As a result, your indoor air quality is now more crucial than ever.

-Were you aware we can add indoor air quality products in your residence that provide hospital-grade filtration?
+Were you aware we can install indoor air quality products in your residence that provide hospital-grade filtration?
 These products can remove bacteria from your air, as well as allergens, odors and volatile organic compounds (VOCs).

 There are a few steps you can take to improve your air quality.
-Some options include upgraded air filters, an air purification system or an ultraviolet (UV) germicidal light.
+Some include upgraded air filters, an air purification system or an ultraviolet (UV) germicidal light.